fvishram/SRAYSScoreboard/docs/TROUBLESHOOTING.md

 **Solutions:**
 1. **Optimize Background Color**
+   - Open the Settings dialog by pressing F2
+   - Go to the Colors tab
-   - Choose a solid background color that doesn't appear in any text (bright green or blue works well)
+   - Click "Background Color" and choose a solid color that doesn't appear in any text (bright green or blue works well)
-   - Right-click on the scoreboard and select "Colors" > "Background Color"
+   - Click "OK" to apply the change

 2. **Adjust OBS Chroma Key Settings**
    - In OBS, add a "Chroma Key" filter to the scoreboard source
    - Fine-tune the similarity, smoothness, and key color spill reduction settings
    - Use the preview to check the results

+## Settings Dialog Issues

+### Settings Not Saving

+**Symptoms:**
+- Settings revert to previous values after restart
+- Changes made in the Settings dialog don't persist

+**Solutions:**
+1. **Check Permissions**
+   - Ensure you have write permissions to the application's settings directory
+   - Try running the application as administrator

+2. **Verify Dialog Closure**
+   - Make sure you're clicking "OK" to save settings, not "Cancel"
+   - The settings are only saved when you click "OK"

+3. **Check for File Corruption**
+   - If settings persistently fail to save, try resetting the application:
+     - Close the application
+     - Navigate to %APPDATA%\SRAYSScoreboard
+     - Rename or delete the user.config file
+     - Restart the application (this will create a new settings file with defaults)

 ## Performance Issues